Interface Builder (Beta)

 The first time you work with Interface Builder for a project, you are prompted to choose which type of project you are building.

 Turn by Turn projects are usually time-based and simulated one step at a time.
 For example, many projects that allow users to input data or change variables after each time step use this type.

 Run Comparison projects typically also have time-based models, but are usually simulated to the end once initial assumptions are set.
 Then, these scenarios (that is, these runs with different initial assumptions, all simulated to the end) can be compared.
 For example, many projects that look at the effects of different policy decisions use this type.

 The Global Settings allow you to customize information that is shared across all of the pages in your project.

-- Header/Footer Settings includes information that should appear in the header or footer for all pages, such as the project title.
+- Header/Footer Settings includes information that should appear in the header or footer for all pages, such as the project title, logo, and copyright notice.